albertoscala/string-matching/README.md

 ![Example 5](https://user-images.githubusercontent.com/31989626/222902414-88d59816-4c38-4337-ad4c-a47dca47cb3d.png)

+### Code implementation

 Before going to implement the failure links we have to add a new field in our Trie node struct a link to another Trie node that we will call failure so now our struct should look like this

 ```c
 struct TrieNode {